Exploring innovation and entrepreneurship

 Block 5 draws together diverse themes from the four preceding blocks and encourages you to reflect on what you’ve learned about innovation and entrepreneurship.
 You'll also have a chance to make some connections between the skills, knowledge and understanding that you’ve developed whilst studying this module.
 This block includes activities related to entrepreneurial learning, career planning and looking forward to future studies.
 The remaining sessions will be devoted to helping you prepare for the end-of-module assessment.

 This is a core module on the BA (Honours) Business Management (Innovation and Enterprise) and is suitable for anyone who has successfully completed Stage 1 of any business and management qualification.
 The module is also well worth considering if you’re completing OU level 1 on another qualification, including the BA/BSc (Honours) Open degree, and have a particular interest in the field of innovation and entrepreneurship.
-However, if you’ve got limited experience of business and management subjects, we strongly recommend that you complete some preparatory work before commencing on this module.

 You'll have access to a module website which includes: